marcelo-rafael/nlw-03-happy/README.md

 ---

-## ⚙️ Features
+# :rocket: Features

-- [x] Empresas ou entidades podem se cadastrar na plataforma web enviando:
+- [x] Companies or entities can register on the web platform by sending:
-  - [x] uma imagem do ponto de coleta
+   - [x] an image of the collection point
-  - [x] nome da entidade, email e whatsapp
+   - [x] entity name, email and whatsapp
-  - [x] e o endereço para que ele possa aparecer no mapa
+   - [x] and the address so that it can appear on the map
-  - [x] além de selecionar um ou mais ítens de coleta:
+   - [x] in addition to selecting one or more collection items:
-    - lâmpadas
+     - lamps
-    - pilhas e baterias
+     - Batteries
-    - papéis e papelão
+     - papers and cardboard
-    - resíduos eletrônicos
+     - electronic waste
-    - resíduos orgânicos
+     - organic waste
-    - óleo de cozinha
+     - kitchen oil

-- [x] Os usuários tem acesso ao aplicativo móvel, onde podem:
+- [x] Users have access to the mobile application, where they can:
-  - [x] navegar pelo mapa para ver as instituições cadastradas
+   - [x] browse the map to see the registered institutions
-  - [x] entrar em contato com a entidade através do E-mail ou do WhatsApp
+   - [x] contact the entity via E-mail or WhatsApp

 ---